 The data reporting can also be inconsistent based on the specificity of the survey instrument.
 For example, are product managers part of marketing or development?
-Is the entire CRM cost part of the marketing tech stack, or are the sales licenses charged to cost of sales?
-Are business development reps used for lead qualification part of sales or marketing?
+Is the entire CRM cost part of the marketing tech stack, or are the sales licenses charged to the cost of sales?
+Are your business development reps used for lead qualification part of sales or marketing?
 Is employee communications part of marketing?
 You get the point: there are many ways to define what is inside your total cost of marketing.

 Some existing sources for benchmark data